dfed/CacheAdvance/README.md

 A CacheAdvance instance that does not overwrite old messages will throw a `CacheAdvanceError.messageDataTooLarge` if appending a message would exceed the cache's `maximumBytes`.
 A CacheAdvance instance that does overwrite old messages will throw a `CacheAdvanceError.messageDataTooLarge` if the message would require more than `maximumBytes` to store even after evicting all older messages from the cache.

+To ensure that caches can be read from 32bit devices, messages should not be larger than 2GB in size.

 ### Retrieving messages from disk

 ```swift